Pylons/pyramid/docs/narr/hooks.rst

 tween chain using the :meth:`pyramid.config.Configurator.add_tween` method using its :term:`dotted Python name`.

-Here's an example of registering the a tween factory as an "implicit" tween in a Pyramid application:
+Here's an example of registering a tween factory as an "implicit" tween in a Pyramid application:

 .. code-block:: python
    :linenos: